Team

 Principal investigator

-Faezeh Arab Hassani (BSc, MSc, PhD, SMIEEE, FHEA) received her PhD degree in Electronics Engineering from the University of Southampton, United Kingdom, in 2012.
-Dr Arab Hassani then joined the Japan Advanced Institute of Science and Technology (JAIST), Japan, for her Japan Society for the Promotion of Science (JSPS) post-doctoral fellowship (2012-2013).
-She continued her research career at the Department of Electrical and Computer Engineering (ECE), National University of Singapore (NUS), Singapore (2013-2014), University of Sheffield, United Kingdom (2014-2016), and the N.1 Institute of Health (former Singapore Institute for Neurotechnology), NUS, Singapore (2016-2019).
+Faezeh Arab Hassani (BSc, MSc, PhD, FHEA, SMIEEE) is a Senior Lecturer at the School of Electrical, Electronic, and Mechanical Engineering, University of Bristol.
+Dr Arab Hassani received a PhD degree in Electronics Engineering from the University of Southampton, United Kingdom, in 2012.
+She then joined the Japan Advanced Institute of Science and Technology (JAIST), Japan, for her Japan Society for the Promotion of Science (JSPS) post-doctoral fellowship (2012-2013).
+She continued her research career at the Department of Electrical and Computer Engineering (ECE), National University of Singapore (NUS) (2013-2014), University of Sheffield, United Kingdom (2014-2016), and the N.1 Institute of Health (former Singapore Institute for Neurotechnology), NUS (2016-2019).
 Dr Arab Hassani received a JSPS invitational fellowship to conduct research at the University of Tokyo, Japan (2019-2020).
-She joined the Department of Electrical and Electronic Engineering, University of Bristol, as a lecturer in 2020.
-She is currently the Programme Director of MSc Advanced Microelectronic Systems Engineering at the University of Bristol.
+She is the Programme Director of the MSc Advanced Microelectronic Systems Engineering at the University of Bristol.
 Her research interests include micro/nano-electronics, micro/nano-electromechanical systems (MEMS/NEMS) hybrid devices, sensors, actuators, and energy harvesters for healthcare and environmental applications.

-Kieran Holmes-Martin received his BEng degree in Mechanical Engineering from the University of Exeter, the United Kingdom, in 2017 and his MSc in Biomedical Engineering from the University of Bristol, the United Kingdom, in 2021.
-He is currently pursuing his PhD degree in Electrical and Electronic Engineering at the Department of Electrical and Electronic Engineering, University of Bristol.
+Kieran Holmes-Martin received his BEng in Mechanical Engineering from the University of Exeter, the United Kingdom, in 2017 and his MSc in Biomedical Engineering with Distinction from the University of Bristol, the United Kingdom, in 2021.
+He is pursuing his PhD in Electrical and Electronic Engineering at the Department of Electrical and Electronic Engineering, University of Bristol.
 His research interests include flexible electronics for biomedical applications.

-Shujun Xiao received her BEng degree in Electrical Engineering and Automation from the Shanghai Maritime University, China, in 2019 and her MSc degree in Advanced Microelectronic Systems Engineering from the University of Bristol, the United Kingdom, in 2021.
-She is currently pursuing her PhD degree in Electrical and Electronic Engineering at the Department of Electrical and Electronic Engineering, University of Bristol.
+Shujun Xiao received her BEng in Electrical Engineering and Automation from the Shanghai Maritime University, China, in 2019 and her MSc in Advanced Microelectronic Systems Engineering with Distinction from the University of Bristol, the United Kingdom, in 2021.
+She is pursuing her PhD in Electrical and Electronic Engineering at the Department of Electrical and Electronic Engineering, University of Bristol.
 Her research interests include wireless control systems for sensing-actuation devices.

 Please visit the list of former team members here: Alumni